albowd/gf-electorate-lookup/README.md

 # Gravity Forms Electorate Lookup
-A plugin creating a new custom field that allows users to look up their address to determine their Federal Electorate, State Electorate, or Local Government Area.
+A Wordpress plugin that creates a new custom field allowing users to look up their street address to determine their Federal Electorate, State Electorate, or Local Government Area.

 # How to use this plugin:
 1. Set the API key in Gravity forms settings: